rfresh2/XaeroPlus/README.md

 * ~~Increased region loading performance for large worlds.
 Fixes "hangs" on joining a server or switching dimensions.~~
   * Now included in XaeroWorldMap 1.26.4

-Configurations are in the normal Xaero WorldMap settings GUI.
+Configurations are in the Xaero WorldMap and Minimap settings GUI.

 Toggleable settings support keybinds through the standard Minecraft Controls GUI.